robang74/HARDN-XDR/docs/hardn-main-sh-review.md

 ## Conclusion

-The `hardn-main.sh` script is a comprehensive security hardening tool that implements defense-in-depth through multiple security layers.
+The `hardn-main.sh` alongside the `/modules` scripts are comprehensive security hardening tools that implements defense-in-depth through multiple security layers.
 It follows security best practices by:

 1. Implementing principle of least privilege
 2. Reducing attack surface